 Who Is at Risk

-Who Is at the Greatest Risk From the Flu?
+People at Greatest Risk of Severe Illness From the Flu

-- Children under age 5, especially children younger than 2
+- Children under age 5, especially those younger than 2

 - People 65 years and older

 - People who have chronic health conditions, including: